crsl4/phylogenetics-class/lecture-notes/lecture5-2.md

 - most widely used option, but several methods have been shown more accurate and fast
 - Downsides
   - The guide tree has a big impact on alignments (and we usually estimate an inaccurate tree).
 Some ways to overcome this issue are
       - better ways to estimate the tree (maximum likelihood); not very scalable
       - iteration between tree and alignment; not very scalable
-  - Errors made early in the process persist since subsequent mergers never change the alignments they are merging together.
-Some ways to overcome this issue are
+  - Errors made early in the process persist since subsequent mergers never change the alignments they are merging together
-    - "polishing": breaks a set of sequences into subsets and re-aligns the induced sub-alignments
-    - consistency

 ---